xiefan233/AbsText2Video/README.md

 The video files in the dataset and their corresponding concrete text annotations can be downloaded from the following link.
 Files shared via network: AbsText2Video.tar.gz
 Link: https://pan.baidu.com/s/1kqvi4C3mkn9qXERfonsikQ Extraction code: c73x

+The download link contains more than 510,000 video clips.
+We generated abstract text annotations for the first 100,000 video clips, which can be downloaded from the “Collected” folder in this repository.

+In addition, we also generated abstract text annotations for 100,000 video clips from the WebVid dataset, which can be downloaded from the “Webvid” folder in this repository.